 UROP Program Requirements

-- Present a poster at the annual Spring Research Symposium.
+- Present research at the annual Spring Research Symposium on Wed., April 22, 2020.

-- Meet with a UROP Peer Advisor once per month.
+- Meet with a UROP Peer Facilitator once per month.

 Academic Credit Option